Friday, December 20, 2024

 Thanks.
 Little Bobby.
 No, really.
 Thanks.

 Past the Joker Soaker area are the more traditional slides you might be used to seeing at a bigger water park like Typhoon Lagoon or Wet-n-Wild.
 The first staircase leads up to a pair of raft slides that twist down into a small pool.
-One of the slides is open air and the other is enclosed.
+One of the slides is open air, and the other is enclosed.
 These are very family-friendly; if you don’t count the heart attack dad will have climbing the stairs.
 I think these are a great introduction to “bigger” slides for an anxious child.
 Make sure to check height requirements.

 Finally, at the end of the water park is their tallest structure that houses the three steepest slides at the park.
-None of the slides are going to give you the ultimate wedgy but they will definitely be intimidating for the less adventurous.
+None of the slides are going to give you the ultimate wedgy, but they will definitely be intimidating for the less adventurous.

 IMG_2374